CatherineChelagat/Predictive-Time-Series-Model-Case-Study-NSE-Kenya-20-Share-Index/README.md

 - Market anomalies like the Monday effect also largely influence the price at whick stocks trade at during the week.

-- The prophet model is a better forecaster as compared to the traditional forecasting models like ARIMA.
+- The prophet model with regressors is a better forecaster as compared to the traditional forecasting models like ARIMA.

 - With the Prophet Model, as the prediction period is increased, the accuracy of the predictions gets weaker.
 Therefore, it is feasible for a short period of time.